harryd337/Autonomous_PiCar/README.md

 ### Construction

-The model is constructed in Python[6], making use of the TensorFlow 2[7] machine learning library.
-The highlevel Keras API[8] is utilized for constructing the layers.
-The model is structured to be compatible with conversion to TensorFlow Lite[9], TensorFlow’s lightweight solution for mobile and embedded devices.
+The model is constructed in Python [6], making use of the TensorFlow 2 [7] machine learning library.
+The high-level Keras API [8] is utilized for constructing the layers.
+The model is structured to be compatible with conversion to TensorFlow Lite [9], TensorFlow’s lightweight solution for mobile and embedded devices.
 Converting to TensorFlow Lite provides the benefit of low-latency inference when running the model on a TPU.
-To leverage this benefit, the car is fitted with a Coral Edge TPU[10] connected to the RPi.
+To leverage this benefit, the car is fitted with a Coral Edge TPU [10] connected to the RPi.

+The Jupyter notebook "train_model.ipynb" contains the code used to build, train and save the model to a TFLite file.

 ### Implementation

-The trained model is converted to TensorFlow Lite and integrated into a script on the RPi that takes images from the camera and inputs them to the model.
-The model outputs the predictions which are then used to command the motors on the car, communicating which angle to steer and whether to drive or stop.
+The TFLite file containing the model is integrated into a script that runs on the RPi called "model.py".
+This script loads and runs the model and interfaces with the pre-installed software on the car.
+First, the latest image from the camera is loaded.
+This is then fed to the model so it can make predictions to determine the cars actions.
+The outputs from the model are then passed to the software on the car responsible for driving its motors.
+This sequence of operations is then immediately repeated, creating a continuous cycle of input, prediction, and action.

+The folder "PiCar" contains the aforementioned files that are uploaded to the car.

 ## Preprocessing

 Since the raw images taken from the camera are 320x240 and the model requires inputs of size 32x32, the images must initially be resized.
 This is achieved simply by using the resize method from the tensorflow.image module.

-Each image in the training dataset is then attempted to be displayed using the Image module from the Pillow library[11].
+Each image in the training dataset is then attempted to be displayed using the Image module from the Pillow library [11].
 If the image cannot be displayed then it is likely corrupted, and is removed from the training set.

 Next, image augmentation is applied.
 This is where alterations and/or distortions are made to an image to give the model an artificially more diverse set of training data to learn from, to combat overfitting.
 Multiple augmentation techniques are experimented with, including random flip, random rotation, random brightness, random contrast and random saturation (see "augmentations.ipynb" for examples of these augmentations applied to an image from the training dataset).
 These augmentations are applied in turn and in combination to training images over multiple initial training runs, where their approximate effect on performance may be observed.
 Random brightness is kept as the augmentation applied in the final model.